 Although coffee and cigarettes leave stains on your teeth over time, thin tooth enamel also makes teeth look yellow.
 Tooth enamel is the hard, white surface of your teeth, and underneath it is a pale brown substance called dentin.
 Thick enamel looks white, but thin enamel allows dentin tones to show through, making teeth look yellow from the outside.
 Enamel naturally wears thin as people age, but acids from food and drink such as sour sweets, oranges and fizzy drinks also thin the enamel by eroding its surface.
 Dr. Mervyn Druian, spokesperson for the British Dental Association, says that even fizzy vitamin supplements weaken your teeth.

 Saliva neutralises acid and washes it away, but people suffering from dry mouth miss out on this protective effect.
 For example, children who breathe through their mouths due to blocked nasal passages can prevent saliva from moisturising the mouth when it's closed – putting them at risk of developing thin tooth enamel.

 Other causes of yellow teeth include antibiotic use or excessive fluoride intake in young children, which can cause yellow-stained adult teeth later.
 However, according to Dr Paula Waterhouse of the University of Newcastle, it's more likely the diseases themselves cause the damage rather than antibiotics.
 Sometimes yellow teeth just run in the family.

 Preventing Yellow Teeth

-When brushing twice a day and flossing doesn't help improve the appearance of your yellow teeth, it might be time to consider these whitening options.
 With so many ways to treat yellow teeth, there's no reason to hide a beautiful smile.